foundry-vtt-community/wiki.js/development/getting-started-with-development.md

 >
 > Putting it on the globalThis doesn't seem to allow the same thing.

+## How do I handle keyboard events?

+> Stub.
+There's a [KeyboardManager](https://foundryvtt.com/api/KeyboardManager.html) class that might be useful here.

 ## What is a flag and how do I use them?